Print

 1. Preheat the oven to 400°F

-2. Whisk together sugar, butter, & vanilla
+2. Whisk together cane sugar, unsalted butter, & vanilla extract

 5. Gently add and fold in black raspberries (if you use larger berries you will need to lightly cover them with flour, then add them to the mixture).

-6. Fill a greased (or paper-lined) muffin tin ¾ full
+6. Fill a greased (or paper-lined) muffin tin ¾ full (if you choose to use sugar crystals, add them HERE)

 Notes

-2. You can also make mini muffins.
-Simply fill a mini muffin tin 3/4 full and bake for 10 min, or until golden and a toothpick comes out clean.
+3. Mini Muffin baking times: Simply fill a mini muffin tin 3/4 full and bake for 10 min, or until golden and a toothpick comes out clean.

 • Author: Jenn Giam Smith